 Pro foreign buyers

 Coops (or Cooperatives) are buildings owned by corporations that sell shares of stock in a corporation to shareholders in return for long-term proprietary leases.
 The proprietary lease allows a shareholder that is buying share to use a particular apartment in the coop building.
-The larger the apartment, the more shares the shareholder will hold and the higher share of maintenance costs the shareholder will pay.
+The larger the co-op apartment is, the more shares the shareholder will hold and the higher share of maintenance costs the shareholder will pay.
 Maintenance charges are paid to the corporation and include all the building expenses, including real estate taxes and mortgage interest if the corporation holds a mortgage on the building.
 Comparatively, condo buildings are prohibited from obtaining mortgages, so condo HOA fees can never include mortgage interest.

-There are many coop pros and cons to buying a co op.
-First, cooperatives will have a lower purchase price than condos because they are older and they represent 70% of the market.
+There are many coop pros and cons to buying a co-op apartment.
+First, condos are usually more expensive than coops because cooperatives are older and they represent 70% of the market.
 Coops, however, can make up any rules they want and their shareholders must adhere to those rules.
 Under cooperative ownership, shareholders are generally required to occupy their apartments as their primary residence.
-In addition, coops have rules sharply limiting or prohibiting subleases, so investors should not be looking at Coops as a viable investment.
+In addition, coops have rules sharply limiting or prohibiting subleases, so investors beware that a co op is not considered a good investment.

 One common co op New York rule is the prohibition of foreign ownership.
 Generally, coops prohibit foreign buyers since it may become impossible to sue a foreign national who has the bulk of their assets and sources of income outside of the United State.
 Even if the cooperative corporation obtained a judgment against a foreign owner, it would likely be uncollectible if the owner’s assets were sitting 4,000 miles away in another country.